LJP725/identification-free-control-sim/README.md

 ### Lane-Keeping (LK): Effect of the Control Invariant Set (CIS)

-**What to look for:** Adding the CIS constraint enforces **recursive feasibility** and keeps the lateral position within lane bounds under the same vertex-initialized tests; without the CIS constraint, some trajectories can violate the lane envelope even when the steering input remains within limits.
+**What to look for:** Adding the CIS constraint enforces **recursive feasibility** and keeps the lateral position within lane bounds under the same vertex-initialized tests; without the CIS constraint, some trajectories can violate the lane envelope when the steering input remains within limits.

 **(1) Lateral displacement and steering angle (Case 1: with CIS, Case 2: without CIS)**